zahedbri/nuxt-starter-netlify-cms1/content/products.md

         space where you can hang out with fellow coffee lovers and learn about coffee making techniques.
 All of the artwork on display there is for sale.
 The full price you pay goes to the artist.
-  heading: What we offer
+  heading: What we talk about!
   description: >
     Kaldi is the ultimate spot for coffee lovers who want to learn about their java’s origin and support the farmers that grew it.
 We take coffee production, roasting and brewing seriously and we’re glad to pass that knowledge to anyone.
 This is an edit via identity...
 main:
-  heading: Great coffee with no compromises
+  heading: Great Places
   description: >
     We hold our coffee to the highest standards from the shrub to the cup.
     That’s why we’re meticulous and transparent about each step of the coffee’s